jonasbarth123/jonasbarth123/README.md

 ### Hi there 👋

+I'm a PhD student in finance using deep learning to solve theoretical models.

 <!--
 **jonasbarth123/jonasbarth123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.